Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 The component is marked as "experimental", as there are situations where setting this option has no effect:
 1. When Options Gameplay > Feedback > "More Confirmation Prompts" is active.
-2. When setting frame rate in a running game and quitting directly to the desktop afterwards.
+2. When quitting the game directly to the desktop from a running game.

 Option can be found in Gameplay section.